8.14 Criminal Injuries Compensation Authority Claims for Looked After Children

 5. Accepting a Payment

-The Head of Service should seek Local Authority legal advice without delay as to whether or not the offer should be accepted.
+Legal advice from the Local Authority’s legal advisor should be sought without delay as to whether the offer should be accepted.

-The acceptance form must be completed and returned within 56 days of it being sent.
+The acceptance form must be completed and returned to the CICA within 56 days of it being sent.
 If it is not returned within 56 days, and no written request has been made for a review or an extension of time, a payment will not be made.

 The CICA may extend the 56-day time limit for up to a further 56 days, but only if there are exceptional circumstances which mean that you could not have complied with the time limit.
 Only one such extension may be allowed.